 The mission is located off the same exit as Qualcomm Stadium in the north part of San Diego.
 There is a small parking lot below it and a few street spots near the mission as well.

 The mission facade is the first thing you will notice as it has a commanding presence with its large bell tower and beautiful, clean white style.

 There is a plaque below it that signifies the start of the mission trail and that it is the first of the California missions.
-From here you can enter the gift shop to pay your fee and visit the mission proper.
+From here, you can enter the gift shop to pay your fee and visit the mission.

 Next, there are a few statues that decorate the courtyard that you can view.

-On the southeast end, there is an example room from when the Padres lived here.
-It is well kept and is a great way to get a better understanding of what life for the Padres was like.
+On the southeast end, there is an example of what a room looked like from when the Padres lived here.
+It was well kept and is a great way to get a better understanding of what life for the Padres was like.